YarikJ/Internet-Shop/README.md

 To work with MySQL you need to:
-- Use file **src/main/resources/init_db.sql** to create schema and all the tables required by this app in MySQL DB
+- Create schema and tables (use sql requests in **src/main/resources/init_db.sql** )
-- Change username and password to match with MySQL in **src/main/java/internetshop/factory/Factory.java** class on 33 line
+- Replace * after user and password  on 33 line of **src/main/java/internetshop/factory/Factory.java**
+class  with your name and password of MySql credentials.

 If you want to test code without establishing connection to database you can use inner storage option.
-To work with inner Storage you need to replace every object of Dao-layer in **src/main/java/internetshop/factory/Factory.java** from *DaoJdbcImpl(connection) to *DaoImpl().
+To work with inner storage you need to replace every object of Dao-layer in **src/main/java/internetshop/factory/Factory.java** that ends with *DaoJdbcImpl(connection) with *DaoImpl().
 Provide all necessary imports to corresponding classes.
 Comment out static code block of Factory class.